Nespresso makes the best pod-based coffee makers available.

 OriginalLine machines don’t have any kind of barcode scanning system.
 Pop in a compatible capsule and go.

 VertuoLine machines feature a barcode scanning system similar to Keurig’s 2.0 technology.
-The system tells the machine a capsule has been inserted and tailors the brew settings — volume and duration — to that capsule’s particular recipe.
+The system tells the machine a capsule has been inserted and tailors the brew settings–water volume, brew temperature, capsule spin rate, flow rate, and water contact time–to that capsule’s particular recipe.

-- To actually tailor the extraction parameters and water volume for the capsule you’re using
+- To tailor the extraction parameters to the capsule you’re using

 - To make it more difficult for you to use unlicensed Nespresso capsules